NatigAgarzayev/ds-practice-2025/docs/README.md

 We have 3 microservices.
 They are Fraud Detection system, Transaction Verification system, Suggestions system.
 All these 3 services are ran by a orchestrator which contains the main general interaction logic between microservices and also responsible for the chekout process.
 We used proto schemas for estbalishing DB prototype.

+We have added 2 more services: executor and order_queue.
+We have implemented vectors clocks, queue, executors and leader elections.

 ## Installation
 In order to launch launch your docker desktop, then move to the project directory:
 ```sh